Dashapalla: Location

 National Highway 224 passes through Dashapalla.
 Nearest airport is Biju Patnaik Airport at Bhubaneswar.
-The nearest Railway station is Nayagarh town railway station.
+The nearest Railway station is Daspalla railway station.

 Administration

 Dashapalla falls under the Kandhamal (Lok Sabha constituency) and Daspalla (Odisha State Legislative Assembly).

 Festivals

 Daspalla is famous for Lankapodi Yatra and Kuanria Mahotsav.
 The Lankapodi Yatra commences on the day of Ram Navami and continues for a fortnight.
 Lanka podi Yatra (festival) is celebrated across different places of the state, but Daspallah in Nayagarh district is the most popular and the oldest which continues to attract the admires of mythology and folk culture since 1802.

 The Kuanria Dam is a water reservoir for irrigation and fishery purpose with a deer park alongside which makes it a visiting and picnic place as well.